 While the Report Card provides a critical foundation to understanding palliative care access in your state, be aware that these grades do not tell the complete story.
 Hospitals with fewer than fifty beds are not included in the state grade (see the table on page 38 and the section on “Hospitals with fewer than fifty beds” on page 14 in the Report Card for more information).
 And the Report Card does not contain information on the quality, staffing, or reach of these hospital palliative care programs.
 The Report Card does not include palliative care programs operating in the community, such as those providing services in clinics or office practices, in the home, or in long-term care facilities.

-Therefore, it is important for palliative care champions to build on the findings of the 2019 State-by-State Report Card by locating as much of this information as you can.
+Therefore, it is important for palliative care champions to build on the findings of the 2019 State-by-State Report Card and individual state reports by locating as much of this information as you can.

 You may have access to more information about palliative care in your state through a State Palliative Care Association (e.g., New York or Minnesota), State Palliative Care Advisory Council, or Comprehensive Cancer Control Program.
 Some states, such as Florida and California, have conducted research on local access which contain useful information and could serve as a template for other states.
 Collecting more information about program availability, reach, and quality will help you identify and priorities opportunities for action.